matthewcuan/chess-backend/README.md

 [Frontend code](https://github.com/matthewcuan/chess-with-friends-frontend)

 ## About
-- backend code using RESTful API (mongo)
+- backend code for chess-with-friends app using RESTful API (mongo)
 - access user and game databases for login and game review

 ## To use